Actuarially sound means that the term of the annuity is fixed and is equal to or shorter than the owner’s Medicaid life

-An insurance contract that provides regular income to the owner in exchange for a lump sum investment.
+An annuity is an insurance contract that provides regular income to the owner in exchange for a lump sum investment.
 Payments from the contract begin upon annuitization.
 Annuitization may either occur immediately (see Single Premium Immediate Annuity) or may occur at later date (see Deferred Annuity).

 The annuity term is the period of time during which an annuity provides regular payments.
 The annuity term may also be referred to as the “period certain” or “term certain.”

 A balloon-style annuity is an annuity that provides very small payments over a specified period of time, with the exception of the final payment, which is very large.
 The final payment represents the “balloon” payment.

 The community spouse is the spouse who remains at home or in an assisted living facility and will not receive Medicaid benefits.